-- 59. The '610 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems based upon real time events over a computer network. - 60.
-The '610 patent's claims are not directed at a mere mathematical relationship or formula. - 61.
+- 61. The '610 patent's claims are not directed at a mere mathematical relationship or formula. - 62.
 The '610 patent's claims cannot be performed by a human, in the human mind, or by pen and paper.
-These limitations establish that the '610 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 62.
+These limitations establish that the '610 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 63.
 Further, the '610 patent disclosure requires a computer to enable interactive fantasy sports systems.
 For example, in Fig. 1B, the systems and methods disclosed in the '610 patent connect at least one interactive device with a central computer and a statistical computer through a communication network.